AntikoreDev/dbdocs/docs/reference/console.md

 # Console Module
-Allows the interaction with console and logs.
+Allows the interaction with console and logging.

 ## log
 Output text to the console